 As we travel further inwards, on the banks of river Yamuna lies Agra, a guardian land of Mughal heritage.
 Known widely for the magnificent Taj Mahal, Agra also holds within it the forgotten city of Fatehpur Sikri and monuments that are masterpieces of Indo-Islamic architecture.

 The journey comes to an end in the marvel of a city known as Lucknow.
 Born out of the experimentation of Awadhi nawabs with different materials and styles is the Awadhi architectural style that decorates the city of Lucknow.
-Walk across the city filled with markets lively with native craft traditions and cuisine to come across ornate imambaras, durwazas, and other structures that are exemplars of Awadhi heritage.
+Walk across the city filled with markets lively with native craft traditions and cuisine to come across ornate imambaras, durwazas, and other structures exemplary of Awadhi heritage.

 Situated on the banks of the river Yamuna, Agra is an ornate chest containing the riches and heritage of Mughal era.
 Known widely for its cherished monument, the city often is cascaded by the magnificence of Taj Mahal.
 A UNESCO heritage site, Agra is home to sandstone forts and mausoleums, pleasant gardens that stand as relics of a glorious past.
 Busy cacophonous marketplaces surround these remnants, filling them with life.

 Delhi is an enchanting medley of influences, one foot deeply grounded in time-revered traditions, whilst the other steps forth confidently into the future.
 The country's capital is a labyrinth of old structures speckling the suburbs juxtaposed with concrete blocks and crowded avenues.
 It is one of India's multifaceted cities, embracing diversity, while simultaneously offering the traveller historic masterpieces and a taste of contemporary India.